Legal and Policy Analysis

 By creating the opportunity for discussion and analysis across disciplines and agencies, the Working Group meetings provide a forum for actively resolving systemic issues.
 Recommendations and strategies developed by the Working Group are brought forward through the various sectors represented at the table, including relevant federal and provincial government ministries, police agencies and provincial non-profit organizations.

 Working Group members also provide technical expertise regarding practice and legal or policy-related questions.
-This information is used by CCWS staff to help communities or regions effectively resolve issues.
+This information is used by CCSS staff to help communities or regions effectively resolve issues.

 (from government branches, community organizations, educational facilities and law firms)